RotemMayo/NAF/README.md

 ## Troubleshooting

 The datasets might contain nan values causing losses not to work.
-In order to solve this use np.nan_to_num on the data when loadingg.sg   lakfg.g.g.g
+In order to solve this use np.nan_to_num on the data when loadingg.

 ## TODO
 1. Smaller bin sizes